philippmuench/AIH_metagenome/README.md

 source('figure2_c.R') # to reproduce data shown in figure 2 c
 ```

 ## Figure 3

 **Description:**

-*b Ternary plot of all OTUs classified to class level.
+> Figure 3: b Ternary plot of all OTUs classified to class level.
 Each circle represents the mean abundance of OTUs associated to one class.
 The size of each circle represents its relative abundance (weighted average).
-The position of each circle is determined by the contribution of the indicated disease status to the total relative abundance. c) Heatmap of RA abundance of OTUs pooled to species level and single linkage hierarchical clustering.  *
+The position of each circle is determined by the contribution of the indicated disease status to the total relative abundance. c) Heatmap of RA abundance of OTUs pooled to species level and single linkage hierarchical clustering.

 **File:**